R -Y Gastric Bypass

 - Minor surgical intervention (laparoscopic).

-- Slightly higher total average weight loss reported than purely restrictive procedures such as sleeve gastrectomy, long-term remission for high blood hypertension, type 2 diabetes, and metabolic syndrome.
+- Slightly higher total average weight loss was reported than purely restrictive procedures such as sleeve gastrectomy, long-term remission for high blood hypertension, type 2 diabetes, and metabolic syndrome.

 Who is the ideal patient for the R-Y gastric bypass surgery?